 But let's not kid ourselves: a life without a screen is hardly possible today.
 That's why there are creams that can protect you from blue light.

-In cosmetics, too, you will find more and more offers that take blue light seriously as a risk to the skin and incorporate blue light filters in their formulations.
-The filter reduces the incoming blue radiation on the skin, protects against skin damage and delays the formation of wrinkles and premature skin aging.
+In cosmetics, too, you will find more and more offers that take blue light seriously as a risk to the skin and incorporate blue light filters into their formulas.
+The filter reduces the incoming blue radiation on the skin, thus protecting against skin damage and delaying the formation of wrinkles and premature skin aging.
+An effective anti agingCream with blue light filter you can find for example in our Youth Infusion Cream.

 Free radicals are small, mean skin killers, but they also have an enemy: antioxidants.
 They neutralize free radicals and thereby render them harmless.